riongull/notes/Dash-MN-setup.md

     8. Find the transaction listed under "outputs"
     9. Locate the index number of your unspent 1000 DASH (0 or 1), copy it into your notes

-    3. Copy the "Transaction ID" (the part to the left of the "-") and paste it into your notes.
-    4. Find the address with the 1000 DASH deposit and an index number
-    5. Use this hash and index number for your masternode.conf file below
 5. Create masternode configuration file

   ```sh